Spectere/megazeux-overlay/README.md

 **Note:** Be sure to change the `location` attribute if you are placing the overlay elsewhere.

 The overlay is now set up to automatically sync when you run `emerge --sync`.
 Do so now and it will retrieve the overlay and place it in your chosen directory.

+Next, the package will have to be unmasked before it can be emerged.
+This can be accomplished by executing this as root:

+Next, the package will need to be unmasked in order for you to emerge it.
+This will take care of that:

+`echo games-engines/megazeux > /etc/portage/package.keywords/megazeux`

 From here, you can simply `emerge megazeux` and begin playing and creating.

 ## USE Flags